Calamondin ‘Calamondin’ - TreeCitrus mitis ‘Calamondin’

 Show morePruning of the Citrus x microcarpa is not absolutely necessary.
 Cut back any long branches by half and remove dead or crossing branches in February.
 Water regularly in summer, although the soil should not be too wet.
 Rainwater is preferable to tap water as it is much softer.
 For improved growth to the Calamondin, we recommend feeding this citrus tree monthly with liquid fertiliser.

 Keeping your calamondin over the winterThe evergreen tub plant Citrus x microcarpa is not hardy.
 During the winter the calamondin should be brought indoors and kept at a temperature of around 5° C. Water it once a month only.
 The soil should be fairly dry, but not completely dried out.

 Show moreCitrus is classified under Rutaceae.
 Calamondin is probably a cross between a mandarin and a Kumquat.
 In tropical and subtropical regions calamondins are grown commercially.
 The unripe fruits are used in soft drinks, the ripe fruits with orange flesh are delicious eaten fresh from the tree!
 Even the skin is edible.

 - Extra information

-Latin name Citrus mitis ‘Calamondin’ Delivery type Supplied as container plant Guarantee 5 years guarantee Color White Light preference full sun , partial sun Scented deliciously scented Flowers for cutting no Flowering period April - June Growing height 40 - 85 cm Planting distance 50 - 60 cm
+Latin name Citrus mitis ‘Calamondin’ Delivery type Supplied as container plant Guarantee 5 years guarantee Color Orange Light preference full sun , partial sun Scented deliciously scented Flowers for cutting no Flowering period April - June Growing height 40 - 85 cm Planting distance 50 - 60 cm